Tope Awotona

-Tope Awotona is a Nigerian tech entrepreneur known for founding the software company, Calendly.
+Tope Awotona is a Nigerian–American tech entrepreneur known for founding the software company, Calendly.
 As of 2025, Forbes estimates his net worth at $1.4 Billion making him one of the richest Black Billionaires.

 Early life and education

 Awotona was born in Lagos, Nigeria.
 His father was a microbiologist and entrepreneur; his mother worked at the local bank.
 When Awotona was 12 years old, his father was killed in a carjacking, convincing his mother, with Awotona and his three brothers, to later leave Lagos, migrate to the US, and reside in the Atlanta, Georgia, area.
 Although he graduated from high school two years early and was provided a scholarship to a US college at 15 years old, his mother decided he was too young and required Awotona to first attend Wheeler High School for its junior and senior years.
 Awotona said, "It was super frustrating.
 I felt like I was wasting time because I had my plan in place."
 Nevertheless, the two years helped him to assimilate and learn the culture while he planned to continue his father's legacy of entrepreneurship.
 He attended the University of Georgia, initially majoring in Computer Science, he later changed to Business Management Information Systems and graduated from Georgia's Terry College of Business with a Bachelor of Business Administration degree in 2002.
 His ethnicity is Yoruba.